5. Processing unidimensional data#

 Let \(\boldsymbol{y}=c \boldsymbol{x}+t\) and let \(\bar{x}, \bar{y}, s_x, s_y\) denote the vectors’ arithmetic means and standard deviations.
 The following properties hold.

-As a by-product, for the variance, we get… \(s_y^2 = c^2 s_x^2\).
+As a byproduct, for the variance, we get \(s_y^2 = c^2 s_x^2\).

 A standardised version of a vector \(\boldsymbol{x}=(x_1,\dots,x_n)\) consists in subtracting, from each element, the sample arithmetic mean (which we call centring) and then dividing it by the standard deviation, i.e., \(\boldsymbol{z}=(\boldsymbol{x}-\bar{x})/s\).
+In other words, we transform each \(x_i\) to obtain:

 Consider again the female heights dataset: